Why Test LinkedIn Hashtags?

 Finding data-driven research though came up empty.

-Before diving into the details of how I will test LinkedIn hashtags here’s my hypothesis based off of knowledge of hashtags on other social sites:
+Before diving into the details of how I will test LinkedIn hashtags here’s my hypothesis based on knowledge of hashtags on other social sites:

 I’m assuming due to the nature of hashtags on other social sites exposing content to more eyeballs that LinkedIn will do the same.